Motus Wildlife Tracking System

 Below is an example of a 2024/2025 project tracking Thick-billed longspur with fifty-seven (57) birds tagged.

 Motus tracked them through 30 stations (represented by green circles).
 Data were collected in Colorado and again in Montana and North Dakota, but no information was available for Wyoming migration or breeding.
-We hope to change that!
+We are changing that!
+There are now two systems in southeastern Wyoming – our Pine Bluffs location and one near Glendo State Park on a private ranch.

 Questions?
 Contact Chapter President Lorie Chesnut at cheyenneaudubon@gmail.com.